chaos-genius/chaosgenius-docs/docs/Operator_Guides/Configuration/config-params.md

 :::note

 Enabling these data sources requires the third-party version.
-Please see [this section](/Operator_Guides/upgrading_cg.md#from-the-default-installation-to-third-party-installation) to upgrade to the third-party installation.
+Please see [this section](/Operator_Guides/upgrading_cg.md#from-the-default-installation-to-third-party-installation) to upgrade to the third-party version or [this section](../../Quick_Start/install.md#third-party-installation) to install the third-party version.

 :::